The year is 2016. Not 1999, not 2009, and job searching is definitely not like it was in 2015!

 5. Update your LinkedIn Profile!

 You should be doing this on a regular basis, just like your resume.
-Adding and removing items that are relevant to your goals, accomplishments and items you want to be noticed for.
-Connect and reconnect with old colleagues, vendors and clients to expand your network.
-My own little success story: I have been staying in touch with my favourite vendor contact who is now my boss through LinkedIn!
-He messaged me on LinkedIn the very day I just happened to be down the street from his office in Mississauga as I just finished a job interview.
-I dropped by to chat and I’ve been with The Mason Group since then!
+Adding and removing items that are relevant to your goals, accomplishments, and items you want to be noticed for.
+Connect and reconnect with old colleagues, vendors, and clients to expand your network.

 6. Communicate like it’s 2016!

 Voicemail will go the way of the fax machine, fade away and disappear.
 E-mails and instant messages are more effective.
 While it still does not replace live phone conversations, it’s far more efficient to message someone to arrange a time to chat over the phone.
 A voicemail takes 1-3 minutes to leave a message, and another 3-15 minutes for the receiver to call into their voicemail box and listen to every message in chronological order.
-Other than the phrase “pet peeve”, voicemail is my worst pet peeve, and I really hate the phrase “pet peeve”!
+Be sure you are keeping up to date with the latest forms of communication.

 7. Update your LinkedIn Profile Photo!

-Make sure it’s professional, simple and proper.
-I’ve ranted and raved how awful some LinkedIn profile photos are, from incorrect white balance and off-colour, cropped group photos, and taking a photo of a printed photo.
-A photo is a thousand words, make sure it says all the right things about you.
+Make sure it’s simple, and proper.
+Some LinkedIn profile photos are unprofessional, from incorrect white balance and off-colour, cropped group photos, and taking a photo of a printed photo.
+A photo is a thousand words, make sure it says all the right ones about you.

 8. New year, new suit!

-As we always advise, dress your best for interviews!
-I’m not a fashionista/style advisor but I do know it’s a good idea to update your wardrobe from time to time.
-Since your other New Year’s Resolution is getting fit, you might need a new interview outfit!
+Dress your best for interviews!
+It’s always a good idea to update your wardrobe from time to time.
+It might be a good New Year’s Resolution to buy a new interview outfit or two!

 9. Lose the attitude from 2015, start fresh in 2016.

-If last year was rough for you, whether it be a tough job search, failed interviews, getting passed on promotions or restructuring, start this year with a fresh positive outlook.
-New year, new opportunities!
-Change your morning routine and you will feel the difference in your day, at work and in front of interviewers.
+If last year was rough for you, whether it be a tough job search, failed interviews, getting passed on promotions, or restructuring, start this year with a fresh positive outlook.
+New Year means new opportunities!
+Change your morning routine, and you will feel the difference in your day, at work, and in front of interviewers.

 10. Stop doing the same thing over and over again!

-As Einstein once said “Insanity: doing the same thing over and over again and expecting different results”.
-Do something different, ask someone for advice, change your approach.
-Take the time to step back, review and strategize.
+As Einstein once said, “insanity: doing the same thing over and over again and expecting different results.”
+Do something different, ask someone for advice, and change your approach.
+Take the time to step back, review, and strategize.

-The job search is a journey you don’t have to go alone, The Mason Group’s Search Consultants are available to offer insight, share great opportunities and advise your next career move.
-I can be reached by e-mail at email@example.com or through LinkedIn Messaging when you’re ready for 2016.
+The job search is a journey you don’t have to go alone, The Mason Group’s Search Consultants are available to offer insight, share great opportunities, and advise your next career move.